LCC (compiler): LCC

 LCC is intended to be very simple to understand and is well-documented; its design is described in Fraser and Hanson's book A Retargetable C Compiler: Design and Implementation.
 The book includes most of the source code for version 3.6 of the compiler, which was written as a literate program using noweb.
 As of July 2011 the current version of LCC is 4.2, but much of the book still applies to this version.
 The major change since the book was published is in the code-generator interface, which is described in a separate document.

 The source code for LCC is around 20,000 lines, which is much smaller than many major compilers.

 LCC can generate code for several processor architectures, including Alpha, SPARC, MIPS, and x86; there is also an LCC backend that generates Microsoft's Common Intermediate Language.

 Projects incorporating LCC

 Quake 3

 id Software's id Tech 3 engine relies on a modified version of LCC to compile the source code of each game module or third-party mod into bytecode targeting its virtual machine.
-This means that modules are oblivious to the system beyond the system calls and limited file system scope offered by the engine, which is intended to reduce the threat posed by malicious mod authors.
+This means that modules are oblivious to the system beyond the limited functionality made available by the engine, which is intended to reduce the threat posed by malicious mod authors.
 Another consideration is that games and mods written for the engine are portable without recompilation; only the virtual machine needs to be ported to new platforms in order to execute the modules.